 It was noted in relation to the transmission system that Western Power initially commissioned NIEIR to review the company's forecasts for energy and demand for the SWIN, for each year of the forthcoming access arrangement (2006-07 to 2008-09 inclusive).
-As noted in section 2 of Part B, the IMO subsequently produced updated forecasts in its 2005 Statement of Opportunities (SOO).
-The Authority's Draft Decision subsequently concluded that the IMO's forecasts are to be preferred to Western Power's initial forecasts as presented in its access arrangement information, which was submitted on 24 August 2005.
+The IMO subsequently produced updated forecasts in its 2005 Statement of Opportunities (SOO).
+The Authority's Draft Decision concluded that the IMO's forecasts are to be preferred to Western Power's initial forecasts as presented in its access arrangement information, which was submitted on 24 August 2005.
+In light of discussions with the Authority following publication of the Final Decision, this section has been updated to reflect the IMO's 2006 SOO.